laravel/docs/cashier-paddle.md

         ->returnTo(route('home'))
         ->create();

-We then use these pay links on a `paddle-button` Blade component that ships with Cashier:
+Cashier includes a `paddle-button` Blade component.
+We may pass the pay link URL to this component as a "prop".
+When this button is clicked, Paddle's checkout widget will be displayed:

     <x-paddle-button :url="$payLink" class="w-8 h-4">
         Subscribe
     </x-paddle-button>

+The Paddle checkout widget is asynchronous.
+Once the user creates or updates a subscription within the widget, Paddle will send our application webhooks so that we may properly update the subscription state in our own database.
+Therefore, it's important that you properly [set up webhooks](#handling-paddle-webhooks) to accommodate for state changes from Paddle.

-Because this checkout widget works asynchronously, creation and updating of subscriptions is done through webhooks.
-Usually the delay for this is minimal but you should account for this in your app by considering that your user's subscription might not be immediately available after completing the checkout.
-It's important that you properly [set up webhooks](#handling-paddle-webhooks) to accommodate for state changes from Paddle.
+After a subscription state change, the delay for receiving the corresponding webhook is typically minimal but you should account for this in your application by considering that your user's subscription might not be immediately available after completing the checkout.

-You can check out [the API documentation on pay link generation](https://developer.paddle.com/api-reference/product-api/pay-links/createpaylink) for more info.
+For more information, you may review [the Paddle API documentation on pay link generation](https://developer.paddle.com/api-reference/product-api/pay-links/createpaylink).

 <a name="inline-checkout"></a>
 ### Inline Checkout

-If you don't want to make use of the overlay checkout widget, Paddle also has an option to display an inline checkout.
-While you cannot properly adjust any of HTML fields (it's basically the checkout widget but inline) it allows you to embed it within your app's look and feel.
+If you don't want to make use of the "overlay" style checkout widget, Paddle also has an option to display the widget inline.
+While this approach does not allow you to adjust any of the checkout's HTML fields, it allows you to embed the widget within your application.

-To make it easy for you to get started with inline checkout we've shipped a `paddle-checkout` Blade component for you to use.
-You can generate a pay link just like you do with the overlay widget and pass that to the component's `override` attribute:
+To make it easy for you to get started with inline checkout, Cashier includes a `paddle-checkout` Blade component.
+To get started, you should [generate a pay link](#pay-links) and pass the pay link to the component's `override` attribute:

     <x-paddle-checkout :override="$payLink" class="w-full" />